WoodsTechnicalSolutions/etinker-ui/README.md

 # etinker-ui
 Embedded Tinkerer UI

-This is a UI experiment, using FLTK 1.4, for etinker.
+This is an etinker UI experiment using FLTK 1.4+, ncurses, and console programming interfaces.
 As the name suggests, this is about tinkering.